Rasbandit/JS-Toy-Problems/README.md

 ## Teaching topics

-This is a list of topics I want to teach and to find a toy problem that focuses on teaching each one specificaly.
+This is a list of topics I want to teach and to find a toy problem that focuses on teaching each one specifically.
 I just felt like our toy problems most of the time end up just being the same things over and over.
 This ensures variety.

-This is in no way a compleate or finished list. if there is a () next to the title then it was a brief idea of a toy problem that could help teach that topic
+This is in no way a compleat or finished list. if there is a () next to the title then it is a brief description of a toy problem that could help teach that topic.
+We should make it clear before hand what method or words they should search so they can do the toy problem.

 <li>for loop to modify data (map)</li>
-<li>nested objects (my bob ross family tree)</li>
+<li>nested objects/large objects (my bob ross family tree https://repl.it/@Rasbandit/Bob-Ross-Family-Tree-Test-Data)</li>
 <li>an array of objects</li>
 <li>while loop / do while</li>
 <li>for in/square brackets (loop through every property)</li>